-Consequences of academic misconduct depend on whether it is a first, second, or third academic misconduct offence.
-For a first offence, the student will ordinarily receive a zero (0) grade for the assignment/exam.
+Consequences of academic misconduct depend on whether the misconduct is a first, second, or third offence.
+For a first offence, the student will ordinarily receive a zero (0) grade for the assignment/exam, although other sanctions may be possible in particular situations.
 For a second offence, the student will ordinarily receive a Fail grade for the course and a one-year suspension from the Institute.
 For a third offence, the student will ordinarily receive a Fail grade for the course and a permanent expulsion from the Institute.
-Letter(s) of Offence remain on the student's file for a period of seven (7) years.
-A student who is expelled from SAIT as a result of academic misconduct will have this indicated indefinitely on the student's permanent record [transcript].
+Offences remain on the student's record for seven years.
+Suspensions or expulsions are also noted on the student's transcript for seven years (for a suspension) or permanently (for an expulsion).

-Non-Academic Misconduct
+Non-Academic Conduct